AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

        P := P + 1;
     end Show_Point;

-Note that :ada:`use type` just gives us direct visibility of the operators of a certain type, but not other primitives.
+Note that :ada:`use type` just gives us direct visibility to the operators of a certain type, but not other primitives.
 For this reason, we still have to write :ada:`Points.Init` in the code example.

 :ada:`use all type`
 ~~~~~~~~~~~~~~~~~~~

-If we want to have direct visibility of all primitives of a certain type (and
+If we want to have direct visibility to all primitives of a certain type (and
 not just its operators), we need to write a use clause in the form
 :ada:`use all type`.
 This allows us to simplify the previous example even
 further: